Sunday, September 3, 2023

-The individual Piping and Drumming events start at approximately 8:30 am and run during the morning at various judging stations throughout the park.
+Individual Piping and Drumming events start at approximately 8:30 am and run during the morning at various judging stations throughout the park.
 Competitors will be notified of their competition times in advance.

-The finale of the day is the closing ceremony where all bands will join the Massed Pipes & Drums of the Canmore Highland Games.
+The finale of the day is the closing ceremony where all bands will join the Massed Pipes & Drums of the Canmore Highland Games, at 5 pm.

-We would love to have you join us this year and look forward to a great competition and reuniting with you all.
+We would love to have you join us this year and look forward to reuniting with you all.

 - All competition entries are non-refundable.